kbull136/asg-02-instructions/milestone-01.md

 > _Yes, you can spend multiple Perks to extend deadlines for multiple requirements._
 > _No, you cannot spend multiple Perks to extend a single deadline longer than 48 hours._

 - [ ] all CSS on the site is declared valid by the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/)

 - [ ] all HTML on the site is declared valid by the [W3C Markup Validation Service](https://validator.w3.org/)

+- [ ] all image files are hosted through Cloudinary

 ### The Home Page (not logged in state)